Skip to content

 The module reads no IOptions<T> directly.
 Configuration that matters lives in adjacent blocks:

 • SignalR / Valkey backplane — set CachingOptions:Redis to point at your Valkey.
-The AppHub registration calls AddStackExchangeRedis(...) automatically.
+The AddHeroRealtime registration calls AddStackExchangeRedis(...) automatically (channel prefix fsh-signalr); leave it empty and the hub runs in single-host mode, which is what tests and bare-bones dev use.

 • Files attachmentsChatChannelFileAccessPolicy is registered automatically during ConfigureServices.
 Uploads go through /api/v1/files/upload-url with OwnerType=ChatChannel and OwnerId={channelId}.